crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 Full documentation and FAQs are available on the HelpForWP.com web site here.

 http://helpforwp.com/plugins/featured-images-for-categories/

+Shortcode reference for the Plugin.

+There is a number of shortcode arguments that you can use to control the output of this plugin.

+Some are available in both the free version available here on WordPress.org and some are only available in the Pro version - more information on this is available here - http://helpforwp.com/plugins/featured-images-for-categories/

+** Example shortcodes for the free version **

+[FeaturedImagesCat taxonomy='category' columns='3']

+Choose to display categories in 3 columns

+[FeaturedImagesCat taxonomy='post_tag' columns='3']

+Choose to display tags in 3 columns

+** Example shortcodes for the Pro version **

+[FeaturedImagesCat taxonomy='mytaxonomy' columns='2']

+Display a custom taxonomy

+[FeaturedImagesCat taxonomy='mytaxonomy' columns='3' imagesize='myImageSize']

+Imagesize can be set to any registered image size in your theme eg thumbnail, medium or a custom size

+[FeaturedImagesCat taxonomy='mytaxonomy' columns='2' showCatName='true']

+Choose to display the name of the category

+[FeaturedImagesCat taxonomy='mytaxonomy' columns='2' showCatName='true' showCatDesc='true']

+Choose to display the description of the category

+[FeaturedImagesCat taxonomy='mytaxonomy' columns='2' include='2,4,6,23']

+Choose specific category ids

+[FeaturedImagesCat taxonomy='mytaxonomy' columns='2' parentcatsonly="true"]

+Show only top level categories

+[FeaturedImagesCat taxonomy='category' columns='2' childrenonly="1,4,65" ]

+Show specific child categories

 == Screenshots ==
 1. This screen shot shows the new tool added to the categories and tags interface to assign a featured image